A Legacy

-‘Protest & Identity’ is inspired by the archive ‘Stories That Made Us’, which includes thousands of artefacts documenting the South Asian experience in Coventry and beyond managed by artist, activist and curator Hardish Virk in partnership with Coventry Artspace.
+‘Protest & Identity’ was inspired by the archive ‘Stories That Made Us’, which includes thousands of artefacts documenting the South Asian experience in Coventry and beyond managed by artist, activist and curator Hardish Virk in partnership with Coventry Artspace.

-This exhibition and associated programming addresses these themes whilst exploring different types of protest – identity can also be a form of protest.
+This exhibition and associated programming addressed these themes whilst exploring different types of protest – identity can also be a form of protest.
 What you wear, music you listen to, relationships that are developed, groups you belong to and movements you follow can become a part of ones’ identity which can also act as a protest – challenging the status quo, societal rules and stereotypes – carving out an identity based on the individuals heritage, experience and relationships.
 Photos, leaflets, artworks, books, magazines, objects, artefacts alongside sound and video in the exhibition are designed to ignite a conversation about the role of protest and identity in history as well as today.

 ‘Stories That Made Us: Protest & Identity’ is part of St Mary’s Guildhall community engagement programme, which is funded by the Heritage Fund thanks to National Lottery players.